Tien79/railroad-diagrams/live/doc/readme.md

 Writing those two latest translator is a pending work and a last step to come to a final 'proof' (practical not theoritical).

+Note: since the first version of this documentation (end of 2016), I have written an EBNF => SRFB translator.
+I took the EBNF flavor of Wirth, except that leaves are tokens validated by regular expressions.

+For example

+The EBNF construct number := digit { digit } sould be transformed as number := "/[0-9]\*/".
+In Niklaus Wirth grammar representation

+ - {} stands for ZeroOrMore
+ - [] stands for Optional

 ## Conclusion

 My discovery was just to move one step forward: changing the basis definition to get different jobs done.
 I have implemented Function Basis to